janbar/BLOC/docs/BLOC-Reference-Manual.md

 ## Statements

 BLOC supports an almost conventional set of statements, similar to those in other PASCALIAN languages.
-This set includes blocks, assignments, control structures, function calls, standard IO.
+This set includes blocks, assignments, control structures, function calls, standard output.

 ## Blocks